Life Skills Support

 We can help you find suitable volunteer placements and remind you to keep volunteer commitments.

-We can make referrals to drug and alcohol treatment centres and detox programs, assist you in accessing treatment facilities, and teach you how substance use affects your brain after injury.
+We can make referrals to substance use treatment centres and detox programs, assist you in accessing treatment facilities, and teach you how substance use affects your brain after injury.

 We can help you complete applications for Legal Aid, remind you to keep legal appointments, and attend court with you if needed.

-We can help you form a greater understanding of acquired brain injury, including an overview of how the brain works, personal changes that happen after ABI, and expected outcomes.
+We can help you form a greater understanding of acquired brain injury, including an overview of how the brain works, personal changes that happen after brain injury, and expected outcomes.

 To provide you with appropriate care, we require proof of an acquired brain injury confirmed by a physician and through medical or rehabilitation documentation.